tristansoler/sfdr_report_generator/README.md

 # SFDR Post-Contractual Report Generator

 An internal tool for generating Sustainable Finance Disclosure Regulation (SFDR) post-contractual reports.
-This project is designed for use within our company's ESG Global division and its various geographical units.
+This project is designed for use within SAM's ESG Global team.

 ## Project Overview

-This tool automates the creation of standardized SFDR post-contractual reports, processing data from internal Excel sources and generating formatted HTML reports with visualizations.
+This tool automates the creation of standardized SFDR post-contractual reports, processing data from Excel and CVS files downloaded from Blackrock's Aladdin Explore and generating formatted HTML reports with visualizations.

 ## Project Structure